Yakan23/Yakan23/README.md

 ### :man_technologist: About Me

- I am an undegraduate computer engineering student at Ain Shams University majoring in data science, with the occassional tinkering with web development.
-I enjoy being able to solve the problems that faces me during my everday work (Thanks stackoverflow 👀).
+ I am a computer engineering graduate from Ain Shams University, I enjoy being able to solve the problems that faces me during my everday work (Thanks stackoverflow and GPT models 👀).
 I consider myself a neat freak when it comes to formatting and readability.

 ---